karstennoe/reMID.lv2/converter/README.md

 2) Batch convert all *.swi* and update the manifest:

-- `python converter/convert_all.py --force --ttl src/remid.ttl`
+- `python converter/convert_all.py --force --manifest src/remid.ttl`

+## SWI packing note

+Most `.swi` instrument files are stored in a packed form where the last `0xFF` table terminator is replaced by a size byte and followed by an 8-byte instrument name.
+`swi2remid.py` automatically unpacks this to a fixed 128-byte in-memory instrument image before converting.

 ---